-According to the DIW's forecast, GDP in Germany will grow by 0.5% in 2019 compared to the previous year.
-A change in gross domestic product of 1.4% compared to 2019 is forecast for 2020 (source: statista 2019).
+According to the DIW's forecast, GDP in Germany will decrease by 9.4% in 2020 compared to the previous year, largely due to the COVID-19 crisis.
+A change in GDP of 3.0% compared to 2020 is forecast for 2021 (source: statista 2020).

-An average annual growth in sales of 3.2% and memberships of 5.1% over the past five years testifies to a sustained positive development in the German fitness industry.
+Average annual growth in revenue of 3.2% and average growth in memberships of 5.1% over the past five years testifies to a sustained positive development in the German fitness industry.

-As of December 31, 2018, 11.1 million members were registered in 9,343 commercial fitness studios in Germany.
+As of 31 December 2018, 11.1 million members were registered in 9,343 commercial fitness studios in Germany.
 Compared to the previous year, this means an increase in membership of 3.7% with a 4.0% increase in the number of studios.
-Average growth over the past 5 years has been 6.1%.
+Average growth over the past five years was 5.02%.
 The market penetration rate in Germany is now 13.4%.
 Significantly higher penetration rates in Europe - for example Sweden with 21.1% and Norway with 19.2% - suggest further growth potential.
-Despite a lower average membership fee, total sales in the fitness industry in Germany rose by 4.5% to EUR 5.33 billion.
-Analogous to other industries, digitization is becoming increasingly important in the fitness market; At the end of the year, approximately 563,000 customers were registered with online fitness providers.
+Despite a decrease in average membership fees, total revenue in the fitness industry in Germany rose by 4.5% to EUR 5.33b.